Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Abstract

 \section{Abstract}

-Recently, Deep Neural Networks (DNNs) have been widely introduced into Collaborative Filtering (CF) to produce more accurate recommendation results due to their capability of capturing the complex nonlinear relationships between items and users.
-However, the DNNs-based models usually suffer from high computational complexity, i.e., consuming very long training time and storing huge amount of trainable parameters.
-To address these problems, we propose a new broad recommender system called Broad Collaborative Filtering (BroadCF), which is an efficient nonlinear collaborative filtering approach.
-Instead of DNNs, Broad Learning System (BLS) is used as a mapping function to learn the complex nonlinear relationships between users and items, which can avoid the above issues while achieving very satisfactory recommendation performance.
-However, it is not feasible to directly feed the original rating data into BLS.
-To this end, we propose a user-item rating collaborative vector preprocessing procedure to generate low-dimensional user-item input data, which is able to harness quality judgments of the most similar users/items.
-Extensive experiments conducted on seven benchmark datasets have confirmed the effectiveness of the proposed BroadCF algorithm.
+Recently, Deep Neural Networks (DNNs) have been largely utilized in Collaborative Filtering (CF) to produce more accurate recommendation results due to their ability of extracting the nonlinear relationships in the user-item pairs.
+However, the DNNs-based models usually encounter high computational complexity, \textit{i.e.}, consuming very long training time and storing huge amount of trainable parameters.
+To address these problems, we develop a novel broad recommender system named Broad Collaborative Filtering (BroadCF), which is an efficient nonlinear collaborative filtering approach.
+Instead of DNNs, Broad Learning System (BLS) is used as a mapping function to learn the nonlinear matching relationships in the user-item pairs, which can avoid the above issues while achieving very satisfactory rating prediction performance. {Contrary to DNNs, BLS is a shallow network that captures nonlinear relationships between input features simply and efficiently.} However, directly feeding the original rating data into BLS is not suitable due to the very large dimensionality of the original rating vector.
+To this end, a new preprocessing procedure is designed to generate user-item rating collaborative vector, which is a low-dimensional user-item input vector that can leverage quality judgments of the most similar users/items.
+Convincing experimental results on seven datasets have demonstrated the effectiveness of the BroadCF algorithm.